-Income tax on the profit or loss for the periods presented comprises current and deferred tax.
-Income tax is recognized in profit or loss except to the extent that it relates to items recognized directly in equity, in which case it is recognized in equity.
+Income tax on the consolidated statement of (loss) income for the periods presented comprises current and deferred tax.
+Income tax is recognized in the consolidated statement of (loss) income except to the extent that it relates to items recognized directly in equity, in which case it is recognized in equity.